TrainWeb.org Facebook Page

 Boston & Maine Railroad SW-1 1109, later Pioneer Valley Railroad 27 built by Electro-Motive Corporation in 1939 for use in the yards around North Station in Boston, long before the days of Amtrak and the MBTA.
 This locomotive worked for its original owner for twenty years before the start of its second life in service on New England shortlines owned by the Pinsly Company.
 Number 1109 was acquired by the museum in the fall of 1986.
 The paint scheme on the locomotive matches those of the steam locomotives it once worked alongside, before the days of the Minuteman and Bluebird looks for the B&M's diesel fleet.
 It is one of quite a few pre-World War II constructed diesels preserved throughout the Northeastern United States, representing a time when the diesel was still an outsider on the railroad scene and mainly confined to yard movements.

 The display train here.
-A special thank you to the Railroad Museum of New England for having us here today.
-We left Thomaston taking US Highway 6 east to Interstate 84 which we took north to the next stop on the trip.
+We left Thomaston taking US Highway 6 east to Interstate 84 north to our next destination.